sfigg/commercialization-public/design/compatibility/1709/device-trustedplatformmodule.md

 **Mandatory:** The TPM must comply with TCG Trusted Platform Module Library Specification, Family "2.0", Level 00, Revision 1.16 or later, including errata version 1.4 and all security patches published at least 120 days prior to testing.

-**Recommended:** The TPM should comply with TCG Trusted Platform Module Library Specification, Family "2.0", Level 00, Revision 1.38.
+**Mandatory:** Effective July 28, 2018 The TPM must comply with TCG Trusted Platform Module Library Specification, Family "2.0", Level 00, Revision 1.38, including Errata Version 1.0.

-**Mandatory:** Effective July 28, 2018 The TPM must comply with TCG Trusted Platform Module Library Specification, Family "2.0", Level 00, Revision 1.38.
+**Information:** Revision 1.38 without Errata Version 1.0 is not acceptable at any time for certification.

 **Mandatory:** The TPM 2.0 must implement all “Mandatory” features in the table below: